 The trail passes small villages, can see short glimpse of Mt.
 Manaslu and other snow peaks and drop down to Danque through the knee crunching trail and have a lunch.
 After lunch, walk on the level and flat trail until reaching Dharapani.Day 16: Trek to Jagat village (1300m/4,251 ft), 5 hours.

 We descend down along the Marsyangdi River passing several villages and bridges.
-Tal is nice sandy and flat land offers great landscapes and beautiful waterfall.
-During the journey over rocky mountain trail, there is also another nice waterfall next to chamje village.
-Than we reach at jagat village.Day 17: Trek to Bulbhule (840m / 2,747 ft), 6 hours.
+Tal is nice sandy and flat land offers great landscapes and a beautiful waterfall.
+During the journey over rocky mountain trail, there is also another nice waterfall next to the chamje village.
+Then we reach at jagat village.Day 17: Trek to Bulbhule (840m / 2,747 ft), 6 hours.

-We descend down through the rocky trail until reaching Syange where we can see very picturesque water fall about 200m.
-Then, pass the water fall and continue along the Marsyangdi River until reaching Bulbhule following the road trail for short-cut.
-It takes about 5 hours to reach and enjoy the last evening gathering- celebration with your crew.Day 18: Drive to Kathmandu
+We descend down through the rocky trail until reaching Syange where we can see a very picturesque waterfall about 200m.
+Then, pass the waterfall and continue along the Marsyangdi River until reaching Bulbhule following the road trail for a short-cut.
+It takes about 5 hours to reach and enjoy the last evening gathering- a celebration with your crew.Day 18: Drive to Kathmandu

 Drop you in Kathmandu International Airport onward your final destination and our trip ends.
 Wish you your wonderful journey.

-Mustang lo manthang with Thorong la pass trek we offer you Tourist Standard accommodation at our home stay located near by Thamel, Kathmandu and tourist standard accommodation in Pokhara Fewa lake side and of course the trip price will vary according to group size.
-Pokhara to Jomsom single way flight is included in the price however taking flights from Kathmandu to Pokhara saves your time and riding bus reduces the trip expenses.
-For the deluxe and luxury trekking tour plan, we add Kathmandu to Pokhara airfare, 3 star category hotel deluxe air conditioned room in Kathmandu (BB PLAN) and 2 star hotel standard accommodation in Pokhara (BB plan) with attached bathroom while on trekking on possible places, so let us know.
+Mustang lo manthang with Thorong la pass trek price will vary according to group size.
+Pokhara to Jomsom single way flight is included in the price, however, taking flights from Kathmandu to Pokhara saves your time and riding bus reduces the trip expenses.
+For the deluxe and luxury trekking tour plan, we add Kathmandu to Pokhara airfare, 3-star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) and 2-star hotel standard accommodation in Pokhara (BB plan) with attached bathroom while on trekking on possible places, so let us know.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.